-Deviled Eggs are a classic recipe that makes the perfect party appetizer for the holidays or anytime of the year!
-It’s made with just a few simple ingredients including hard boiled eggs, mayo, mustard, vinegar and paprika.
-Deviled Eggs are a crowd favorite and are super easy to make!
+Deviled Eggs are a classic recipe that make the perfect party appetizer for the holidays or anytime of the year!

 - Hard boiled eggs